The Best Saunas In and Around Portland

 Löyly

-Northeast & Southeast Portland | Price: Starts at $40 for a two-hour session | Swimsuit?
+Northeast & Southeast Portland | Price: Starts at $30 for a 2-hr session | Swimsuit?
 Yes, required

-The Finnish word “löyly,” pronounced “low-lu,” refers to the steam that rises from water-soaked rocks in a sauna.
+The Finnish word “löyly,” pronounced “low-loo,” refers to the steam that rises from water-soaked rocks in a sauna.
 It has a strong spiritual connotation, too: For Finns, that steam represents the human soul and life force, also called löyly.
 Portland’s pioneering public sauna, Löyly was one of the first spas in the area to skip the popular soaking pool accompaniment and instead focus entirely on the Finnish steam bathing experience.
 Its two close-in locations are home to electric cedar saunas, with wooden chaise lounges for post-steam relaxation, tea sipping, and foot baths.
-The team make their own skin oils, scrubs, and foot soaks as optional add-ons, while in-house masseuses provide back and foot rubs that lean on a combination of Swedish and deep-tissue techniques; get a facial as a capper.
+The team makes their own skin oils, scrubs, and foot soaks as optional add-ons, while in-house masseuses provide back and foot rubs that lean on a combination of Swedish and deep-tissue techniques; get a facial as a capper.
 Löyly is big on the communal nature of Finnish tradition, but those hoping for privacy can also rent out the space for a private session, hosting up to eight people for $300. —BJG

 Image: Courtesy Pure Sweat